Ben4707573/Twibix/README.md

 A feature-rich Rubik's Cube timer application built with Next.js for speedcubers of all levels.

+#Updates#
+Added compatability on mobile, Fxed errors, Added a sitemap, Added a Costum 404 page.

 ## ⚠️ Beta Version Notice

 **This is a beta version and not a full release.** Some features may not work as expected or may have bugs.
 Please report any issues you encounter in the comments.